Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Introduction

-Delay differential equations (DDEs) present a greater challenge for the analysis than ordinary differential equations (ODEs) because the dimension of their phase space is infinitely large and the time reversal is generally not permitted.
-It is generally impossible to accurately predict the behavior of non-linear DDEs analytically, and their studies heavily rely on numerical tools.
-The effects induced by delay greatly depend on the particular form of the DDE under study and on the exact way the delay is introduced.
-The latter makes it hardly possible to predict the dynamics even of a scalar equation with a single delay $\dot{x} f(x,x_{\tau})$ with $x, f$ $\in$ $\mathbb{R}$ and $x_{\tau} x(t-\tau)$ for an arbitrary $f$.
-However, by extending the results from the qualitative theory of ODEs \cite{Arnold_geometrical_methods_book88,Shilnikov_qual_theory_NLD_book01,Guckenheimer_book97} it has been possible to qualitatively predict certain phenomena in special cases.
+Delay differential equations (DDEs) present a considerably greater challenge for the analysis than ODEs because their state is represented by a (vector-) function on an interval, rather than by a finite-dimensional vector, and hence the dimension of their phase space is infinitely large.
+Also, time reversal is generally not permitted, which complicates the detection of unstable objects.
+Moreover, the effects induced by delay greatly depend on a particular form of the DDE under study and on the exact way the delay is introduced.
+The latter makes it hardly possible to predict, before resorting to numerical analysis and actually observing the behaviour, the dynamics of even a scalar equation with a single delay $\tau 0$, i.e. of $\dot{x} f(x,x_{\tau})$ with $x, f$ $\in$ $\mathbb{R}$ and $x_{\tau} x(t-\tau)$ for an arbitrary $f$.

+However, by extending the results from the qualitative theory of ODEs \cite{Arnold_geometrical_methods_book88,Guckenheimer_book97,Kuznetsov_applied_bif_theory_book98,Shilnikov_qual_theory_NLD_book01} it has been possible to qualitatively predict certain phenomena in special cases.
+Namely, some predictions were made for DDEs reducible to the form $\dot{x} f(x_{\tau}) g(x)$, often with $g(x) \lambda x$ ($\lambda \mathbb{R}$) \cite{Chow_DDE_existence_periodic_sols_JDE74,Kaplan_DDE_delayed_non-delayed_JDE77,Heiden_DDE_chaos_JDE83,Chow_DDE_added_delay_term_JDDE89,Wei_DDE_scalar_bifurcation_Nonlin07,Huang_DDE_basins_bistable_JDE14}, or to an even simpler form $\dot{x} f(x_{\tau})$, for some special forms of $f$ \cite{Hale_heteroclinic_DDE_JDE86}.
+With this, it is usually impossible to give accurate analytical predictions of the behaviour of general non-linear DDEs, and their studies heavily rely on numerical tools.
+Even more challenging in DDEs is the detection and interpretation of homoclinic and heteroclinic, i.e. global, bifurcations.
+The reason is that they are based on invariant manifolds, which are usually not confined to a small volume of the phase space (i.e. not localised) and can be one-, two-, many-, or infinite-dimensional.
+The tools available to date can handle only \emph{unstable} invariant manifolds in DDEs, and examples considered involve one-dimensional \cite{Green-Krauskopf_unstable_manifolds_DDE_PhD02} and two-dimensional \cite{Sahai_DDE_manifolds_points_cycles_SIAM09,Groothedde_unstable_manifolds_DDE_parametrisation_JCD17} manifolds.

+Here, we explore a special class of nonlinear DDEs with bistability, for which we hypothesise and verify the possibility to predict qualitatively how the behaviour changes with the increase of delay.
+General bistable dynamical systems with delay are popular models in a range of areas, such as optical systems \cite{Gao_optical_bistable_delay_OC86}, laser systems \cite{Green_Krauskopf_laser_bistable_delay_manifolds_PRE02}, neural networks, atmospheric physics \cite{Redmond_delay_bistable_global_bif_PHD02}, and ice dynamics \cite{Quinn_bistable_delayed_fdbk_DSCS18}, so our work will provide an additional insight into typical bifurcations determining their behaviour.